do-ald533/public-projects/README.md

 ---

 ### How to use?
-to use the '.exe' file, you need to download it, then you just simply click it to execute
+to use the '.exe' file, you need to download it, then you just simply click it to execute on the location you downloaded it

 ---